ericcxie/htn24-frontend-challenge/README.md

 ### Planning and Design

 **Initial Approach**:
 My initial approach before I started coding anything was to thoroughly understand the requirements of the project.
 I began by writing down all the essential requirements and various edge cases/considerations I needed to keep in mind.
 For example, what happens when an unauthorized user tries to access a private event? or what happens when an event field is empty?
-Only after fully understanding the requirements did I began to design the application.
+Only after fully understanding the requirements did I begin to design the application.

 **Design Choices**:
-For the design part, I began by browsing different design websites like Dribble to look for inspirations I can use in my own project.
-This process is super important for my because it helps me build a mental image of the final application and subsequently helps me design the user flow as well.
+For the design part, I began by browsing different design websites like Dribble to look for inspirations I could use in my own project.
+This process is super important for me because it helps me build a mental image of the final application and subsequently helps me design the user flow as well.
 A critical design principle that guided my design/structure was simplicity.
-Hacker's are already sleep-deprived and stressed so the last thing they need is a messy and confusing UI :D.
+Hackers are already sleep-deprived and stressed so the last thing they need is a messy and confusing UI :D.

-After the UI/UX was planned, I used Draw.io to build a user flow chart that helped me plan out the different pages and the components on each of the page.
+After the UI/UX was planned, I used Draw.io to build a user flow chart that helped me plan out the different pages and the components on each of the pages.
 This step is crucial because it makes the development process a lot more streamlined and less error-prone.

 ![HTN_Challenge drawio](https://github.com/ericcxie/htn24-frontend-challenge/assets/66566975/fc116251-c4d3-4791-9a76-c9e6cb2a28b1)